Welcome to the Annotated Mountain Goats!

 Many references and excellent banter are left unannotated.
 The goal of this website is to help discover and understand the Mountain Goats as opposed to revealing every gem.
 Listening to live shows and banter yourself will continue to yield moments which cannot be had otherwise.
 Many particularly amazing descriptions are summarized rather than quoted, and a great deal of banter not pertaining to explaining a song are left for the listener to discover.
 John himself has said with some frequency that he doesn't believe in parsing every detail — that the meanings of songs change and should be interpreted by the listeners.
 That said, I love hearing what he thinks about his music, hence this website.
 So, please be careful with overanalyzing and avoid dogma as you use these annotations.

-In compiling these documents, I have made two other pages of note:
+In compiling these documents, I have made three other pages of note:

 - A list of live recordings I've come across over the years

 - A list of the songs in series, including annotations about each series

 - A complete index of known Mountain Goats songs

 Pick the source you're looking for.
 Links indicate annotations, entries without links exist for this to function as a discography.